 The Group uses a bespoke macroeconomic model to determine the most significant factors which may influence the likelihood of an exposure defaulting in the future.
 At present, the most significant macroeconomic factors for property loans relate to the House Price Index ("HPI") and GDP growth rates.
-For consumer loans the GBP rate along with the unemployment rate are the key drivers.
+For consumer loans the unemployment rate and interest rate are the key drivers.

-The Group has derived an approach for factoring probability weighted macroeconomic forecasts into ECL calculations, adjusting PD and LGD estimates.
+The Group has derived an approach for factoring probability weighted macroeconomic forecasts into the ECL calculations, adjusting PD and LGD estimates.
 The macroeconomic scenarios feed directly into the ECL calculation, as the adjusted PD, lifetime PD and LGD estimates are used within the individual account ECL allowance calculations.